kgdunn/pid-book/design-analysis-experiments/fractional-factorial-designs/design-foldover-and-projectivity.rst

 *Increase design resolution* (switching all signs)

 One can improve the aliasing structure of a design when switching all the signs of all factors from the first fraction.
+Switching the signs means that we take the complete design matrix of factor settings, and simply flip the signs to create the second fraction.
+A factor setting that was run at the low level in the first fraction is then run at a high level in the second fraction.
+This includes generated factors: imagine that **D = AB**, and we had **A** :math:`=-1`, **B** :math:`=+1` in the first fraction.
+In the first fraction we would have **D** :math:`=-1`, while in the second fraction it would simply be **D** :math:`=+1`, since we simply flip it's sign. **We do not regenerate the generated factors.**

 ..
 Double check this and give an example; e.g. a 2^{5-2} design (a resolution III design) has 8 runs; what are the complementary 8 runs to increase resolution; show what the resolution and defining relationships for the 16 runs become; show the generators for both sets of 8 runs; show the generators for the combined set of 16 runs that would have been used.

 In the :math:`2^{7-4}_\text{III}` example, we ran 8 experiments.
 If we now run another 8 experiments with all the signs switched, then these 8+8 experiments would be equivalent to a :math:`2^{7-3}_\text{IV}` design.
 This resolution IV design means that all the main effects can now be estimated without confounding from any two-factor interactions.
 However, the two-factor interactions are still confounded with themselves.

-This is a good strategy in general: run the first fraction of runs to assess the main effects; it serves as a good checkpoint as well to provide feedback to colleagues and get approval/budget to run the next set of experiments.
-Then if we perform another set of runs we know that we are doing them in a way that captures the most additional information, and with the least confounding.
+This is a good strategy in general: to run the first fraction of runs to assess the main effects.
+It serves as a good checkpoint, as well providing intermediate results to colleagues, it can be used to get approval/budget to run the next set of experiments.
+If we then perform another set of runs we know that we are doing them in a way that captures the most additional information, and with the least confounding.
+Remember experimentation is not done in a single go; it is sequential.
+We perform experiments, analyze the results, and design further experiments to reach our goal.

 Projectivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~